 How to Use an Improvised Tourniquet

-One of the easiest ways to make an improvised tourniquet from the contents of a standard first aid kit is to use a triangular bandage folded into a broad fold bandage and to tighten the tourniquet using scissors as a windlass.
-If you have access to cutlery, such as a table knife, this would be even better as otherwise you no longer have your scissors available to use.
+Here is one of the easiest ways to make an improvised tourniquet from the contents of a standard first aid kit.
+Use a triangular bandage folded into a broad fold bandage and to tighten the tourniquet using scissors as a windlass.
+If you have access to cutlery, such as a table knife, this would be even better.
+Otherwise you no longer have your scissors available to use.

 Please note: A tourniquet should be at least 4cm wide to prevent localised damage to nerve tissues.